 Please note that the symptoms of NCGS are also common symptoms of many other health conditions, and as a result, people sometimes think that they have NCGS when in fact they have another condition.

 I (Michelle Holder) am not a registered dietitian.
 This information has simply been provided to help you make an informed decision about your dietary choices.
-Please seek further advice about the suitability of a wheat or gluten-free, or low FODMAP diet from a registered dietitian.
+Please seek further advice about the suitability of a wheat or gluten-free, or low FODMAP diet from a doctor or registered dietitian.

 NHS Choices (2016) Coeliac Disease (online).
 Last reviewed 4/12/16.
 Accessed 8/09/17.